top of page

 What is dyslexia?

-Dyslexia is a language-based learning disability that occurs in an area of the brain that processes language.
-Dyslexia is characterized by difficulty decoding sounds into words and is most often seen in issues with reading, writing and spelling.
+Dyslexia is a language-based learning difference that affects how the brain processes written language.
+It is characterized by difficulty connecting speech sounds to written words, which most often appears as challenges with reading, spelling, and sometimes writing.

 Dyslexia Basics